Heimdal

 Automation and simplification of the entire threat intelligence data collection, organization, and enrichment process; real-time monitoring, detection, and response to security vulnerabilities, and detailed information on current and potential security threats, but also documentation on threat actors’ techniques and procedures are the primary benefits of a threat intelligence platform.

-You can read about additional advantages and how a threat intelligence platform functions in one of my previous articles.
+You can read about more advantages and how a threat intelligence platform works in one of my previous articles.

 Open source threat intelligence platforms make use of threat intelligence data obtained from publicly available open sources.
-Security forums and dedicated national and international security announcement lists are examples of these.
+Security forums and national and international security announcement lists are examples.

 Here are the best 7 threat intelligence platforms that you can choose to enhance your company’s cybersecurity: